nontapatmee/project_/read me.md

 2D polluted jet in larminar cross flow channal

   In main function

    1.Adjust nx and ny for number of node cell in x-axis and y-axis conseqeunty.

    2.Re => Re-number , dt => duration per a time step

-   3.Multiply coefficient in dx term for increasing x-axis'grid size 4.function visualize shows array of values
+   3.Multiply coefficient in dx term for increasing x-axis'grid size

-   5.Adjust n_max in "for(int n=1;n<=n_max;n++)" line to determine max time steps simulation.
+   4.Adjust n_max in "for(int n=1;n<=n_max;n++)" line to determine max time steps simulation.

   In simulation_p function

    1.it_max => max number of iteration

    2.eps => norm limit or absolute tolerance eps ,rit => discrete L^2-norm

-3D
+3D polluted jet in cross flow

 In main function

    1.Adjust nx, ny and nz for number of node cell in x-axis, y-axis and z-axis conseqeunty.

    2.Re => Re-number , dt => duration per a time step

-   3.Multiply coefficient in dx term for increasing x-axis'grid size 4.function visualize shows array of values
-   5.Adjust n_max in "for(int n=1;n<=n_max;n++)" line to determine max time steps simulation.
+   3.Adjust n_max in "for(int n=1;n<=n_max;n++)" line to determine max time steps simulation.

   In simulation_p function

    1.it_max => max number of iteration

    2.eps => norm limit or absolute tolerance eps ,rit => discrete L^2-norm

+   3.SOR => is w in SOR iteration

+Others function

+  1.function visualize shows array of values

+  2.function paraview saves array of each values for visualize in Paraview